This article was updated on July 18, 2018.

 - Monitor your cybersecurity procedures.
 When security protocol is violated — even if no data is lost — have a standard process in place to investigate incidents and punish offenders appropriately.
 While an initial incident involving an employee (for example, the one who leaves passwords on a sticky note) may be a learning or coaching opportunity, repeated incidents must be met with serious consequences.

 The prevalence and high cost of insider security threats may be frustrating, but they should also be a catalyst for implementing change in the way you manage your confidential information.
-The cybersecurity challenges for HR leaders are large — but so are the potential losses of data, company reputation and employee engagement, highlighting the need to get your entire company on board.
+The cybersecurity challenges for HR leaders are large — but so are the potential losses of data, employer reputation and employee engagement, highlighting the need to get your entire organization on board.

 SIGN UP FOR THE SPARK NEWSLETTER